-Both the 2012 and 2013 grants have time remaining in their three-year performance cycles.
-If the performance cycles for these grants had ended as of the close of fiscal year 2013, 0% of the number granted in 2012 and 2013 would have been earned.
-Therefore, no amounts are included in the table.
+Both the 2013 and 2014 grants have time remaining in their three-year performance cycles.
+If the performance cycles for these grants had ended as of the close of fiscal year 2014, 100% of the number granted in 2013 and 150% of the number granted in 2014 would have been earned.
+Therefore, the amounts in the table are based on a payout at 100% of the prorated number for the 2013 grant and 150% of the prorated number for the 2014 grant.

-If, during the term of any outstanding performance cycles and regardless of whether the executive is then employed by the Company, the executive engages in any business competitive with the Company or divulges or improperly uses any confidential or proprietary information of the Company, then all outstanding portions of the performance share unit awards will be automatically forfeited.
+If, during the term of any outstanding performance cycle, the executive engages in any business competitive with the Company or divulges or improperly uses any confidential or proprietary information of the Company, then all outstanding vested but not settled and any unvested portions of the performance share unit awards will be automatically forfeited.